AthanTsintsilonis/Predicting-NBA-Players-Minutes-Played/README.md

-# Predicting Player Draft Position Using a Linear Regression Algorithm
+# Predicting NBA Player's Minutes Played Using a Ridge Regression Algorithm

 #Description

-This project aims to predict a players draft position based on their combine measurements and college statistics.
-This is done is two main steps:
+This project aims to predict a players average minutes played based on their college statistics, draft combine measurements and draft position.
+This is done is three main steps:
-1. Scraping and prepping the appropriate data (Scraper)
+1. Scraping the appropriate data (Scraper.ipynb)
-2. Constructing a Linear Regression Model to predict draft position (Linear Regression Model)
+2. Cleaning data (Cleaner.py)

-It is still currently a work in progress
+3. Constructing a Ridge Regression Model (Regression Model.pynb)

-Next steps: Use data from all availabe years, present results better, debug
+A Detailed Guide to this project can be found in the Regression Model Jupyter Notebook